 As of now, Carnegie Mellon is a test-optional school.
 This means that it doesn’t require applicants to submit their SAT or ACT scores.
 It’s totally fine for students to submit their SAT or ACT scores.
 Those who do not wish to submit theirs will not have reduced chances of getting accepted.

 In the past, there was no absolute SAT or ACT score requirement to get accepted to Carnegie Mellon.
 However, students needed to have at least a 1,400 SAT score or at least a 33 ACT score to be considered.

 How much does it cost to go to Carnegie Mellon?

-For the school year 2018 to 2019, the total cost of going to Carnegie Mellon is $74,491.
-This is true for both in-state and out-of-state students.
+Undergraduate tuition at CMU is $62,260, with a rate of $10,400 for a standard double room and $7,068 for a traditional first-year meal plan.
 Carnegie Mellon offers need-based scholarships to help lower the cost of attendance.
 Unfortunately, the school does not offer merit-based scholarships.